wrcarpenter/Z-Spread/README.md

 Calculate Z-spread for a given cash flow, provided a price, or vice-versa.

+# Procedure
+This procedure follows the general methodology for how fixed income analytics providers would calculate zero coupons rates (aka the spot rate curve) with boostrapping and interpolation.

+## Obtain Par-Yield Data
+## Interpolate Semi-Annual Par-Yield Rates
+## Bootstrap Semi-Annual Zero Coupon Rates
+## Interpolate

-# Mathematical Derivation for Zero Coupon Rates
+# Mathematical derivation for calculating Zero Coupon Rates

 ## Treasury Bond Cash Flow Pricing